 Game Alaska Wildlife Center opened to the public in 1993.
 Their mission is to provide

-the shores of Turnagain Arm, surrounded by mountains and hanging glaciers, Big Game Alaska Wildlife Center
+On the shores of Turnagain Arm, surrounded by mountains and hanging glaciers, Big Game Alaska Wildlife

-is the perfect place to learn about Alaska wildlife.
-Last year Big Game Alaska Wildlife Center received moose,
+Center is the perfect place to learn about Alaska wildlife.
+Last year Big Game Alaska Wildlife Center received

-deer, black and grizzly bears, owls, bison muskox and a variety of game birds to care for.
-Big Game Alaska is
+moose, deer, black and grizzly bears, owls, bison muskox and a variety of game birds to care for.
+Big Game

-entirely self-supported and relies on customer support to continue its mission of wildlife rehabilitation.
-All of your
+Alaska is entirely self-supported and relies on customer support to continue its mission of wildlife rehabilitation.

 Hearty Alaskan Breakfast